priyankagoma/learningpython/README.md

 //string//

-In string we will see that how we can
+In string, we will see that how we can use double and single quotes in string. variables in string and how to use input function.

 //escape characters//